GM to recall 7M vehicles globally to replace Takata air bags

-DETROIT (AP) — The U.S. is making General Motors recall and repair nearly 6 million big pickup trucks and SUVs equipped with potentially dangerous Takata air bag inflators.
+DETROIT (AP) — General Motors will recall about 7 million big pickup trucks and SUVs worldwide to replace potentially dangerous Takata air bag inflators.

+The announcement came Monday after the U.S. government told the automaker it had to recall 6 million of the vehicles in the U.S.

 Exploding Takata inflators caused the largest series of auto recalls in U.S. history, with at least 63 million inflators recalled.
 The U.S. government says that as of September, more than 11.1 million had not been fixed.
 About 100 million inflators have been recalled worldwide.

 Takata used volatile ammonium nitrate to create a small explosion to fill air bags in a crash.
-But the chemical can deteriorate when exposed to heat and humidity and explode with too much force, blowing apart a metal canister and spewing shrapnel.
+But the chemical can deteriorate when exposed to heat and humidity, and they can explode with too much pressure, blowing apart a metal canister and spewing shrapnel.

+Monday's decision by NHTSA is a major step in drawing the Takata saga to a close.
+It means that all Takata ammonium nitrate inflators in the U.S. will be replaced, NHTSA said.
+Earlier this year the agency decided against a recall of inflators with a moisture-absorbing chemical called a dessicant.
+NHTSA said it would monitor those inflators and take action if problems arise.

-The recall covers GM full-size pickup trucks and SUVs from the 2007 through 2014 model years, including the Chevrolet Silverado 1500, 2500 and 3500 pickups.
+GM will recall full-size pickup trucks and SUVs from the 2007 through 2014 model years, including the Chevrolet Silverado 1500, 2500 and 3500 pickups.
 The Silverado is GM’s top-selling vehicle and the second-best selling vehicle in the U.S. Also covered are the Chevrolet Suburban, Tahoe and Avalanche, the Cadillac Escalade, GMC Sierra 1500, 2500 and 3500, and the GMC Yukon.

 It took the agency more than four years to arrive at its decision, which comes toward the end of President Donald Trump's four-year term.